Introduction to Capture One Pro 12

-As a RAW converter and processor, Capture One Pro is highly regarded in the pressured professional circuit for its out-of-the box colors and perfectly weighted sharpening.
+As a RAW converter and processor, Capture One Pro is highly regarded in the pressured professional circuit for its out-of-the-box colours and perfectly weighted sharpening.
 It’s also well-liked by studios for its unique job-by-job image management option called Sessions and the ability to tie these in with the most advanced tethering solution you’ll find anywhere.
 If the photographer has his camera tethered to a computer it will be running Capture One Pro.
 No question.
 Capture One Pro is also making inroads with enthusiasts and beginners.
-First, Sony and now Fujifilm are bundling the scaled-back version Capture One with their new cameras, and offering discounts to upgrade to the fully-featured Pro version with its more advanced features such as the Color Balance and Color Editor tools, Layers as well as the Sessions and tethering capabilities.
+First, Sony and now Fujifilm is bundling the scaled-back version Capture One with their new cameras, and offering discounts to upgrade to the fully-featured Pro version with its more advanced features such as the Color Balance and Color Editor tools, Layers as well as the Sessions and tethering capabilities.
 So what’s new in Capture One Pro 12?

 New streamlined interface

 First, and the most obvious initially is the interface has been updated with a modern flat look.
-The silver-colored type and tools on a deep black UI have been replaced with a warmer dark-grey background a leaner, uncluttered look than previous versions that’s not unlike that of rivals such as Luminar and Affinity Photo.
+The silver-coloured type and tools on a deep black UI have been replaced with a warmer dark-grey background a leaner, uncluttered look than previous versions that’s not unlike that of rivals such as Luminar and Affinity Photo.

 While this isn’t an exciting new tool to start a review with, it is likely to be the most contentious change to the app in recent history.
-Personally, I think the modifications are useful without being disorienting.
+I think the modifications are useful without being disorienting.
 Some of the icons have been redesigned and simplified for new users but, by and large, existing users need not worry unduly as the look and feel is familiar.
 More importantly, the layout has changed (except for some of the menus), so the redesign isn’t exactly going to perplex anyone.

 A lot of work has gone on under the hood to improve the readability of text when working with different display densities and resolutions.

 A contextual shortcut from the interface, tools and icons to the application preferences would have been nice.
-For example you often want to quickly change among others the viewer’s background to white (the default remains a dark grey), or adjust the threshold of the Focus Mask.
-Still, that may come in later updates especially as the already excellent Keyboard Shortcut editor’s functionality has been expanded to include more shortcuts to tools along with a much needed search facility.
+For example, you often want to quickly change among others the viewer’s background to white (the default remains a dark grey), or adjust the threshold of the Focus Mask.
+Still, that may come in later updates, especially as the already excellent Keyboard Shortcut editor’s functionality has been expanded to include more shortcuts to tools along with a much-needed search facility.

 The changes don’t stop there though.
-In keeping with the refreshed interface the application menus have been tidied up a little and aligned between Mac and PC.
+In keeping with the refreshed interface, the application menus have been tidied up a little and aligned between Mac and PC.

-Overall the changes to the menus, interface and browser are an improvement and, crucially for those depend on this app for their livelihood, it doesn’t take too long to become accustomed to them.
+Overall the changes to the menus, interface and browser are an improvement and, crucially for those who depend on this app for their livelihood, it doesn’t take too long to become accustomed to them.

 The new Luma Range tool finally brings luminosity masking to Capture One.
-Making and selecting a mask based on the luminance value of each pixel in an image is an incredibly versatile, precise and convenient way of targeting the tonal areas in image, and opens up a whole new level of selection and editing capabilities in Capture One using practically any of the adjustment tools.
+Making and selecting a mask based on the luminance value of each pixel in an image is an incredibly versatile, precise and convenient way of targeting the tonal areas in the image, and opens up a whole new level of selection and editing capabilities in Capture One using practically any of the adjustment tools.

-With a clever, if initially daunting, set of controls that opens in a dedicated window, the new Luma Range tool is fortunately relatively simple to use, especially when working on a new filled mask.
+With a clever, if initially daunting, set of controls that open in a dedicated window, the new Luma Range tool is fortunately relatively simple to use, especially when working on a new filled mask.

-Mimicking the controls in the Levels tool, it provides an option to restrict the masking selection to a specific range of brightness (luminance) values using just two sliders initially with the others being used to adjust the fall-off (transition between tones) and smoothness of the edge of the mask.
+Mimicking the controls in the Levels tool, it provides an option to restrict the masking selection to a specific range of brightness (luminance) values using just two sliders initially, with the others being used to adjust the fall-off (transition between tones) and smoothness of the edge of the mask.
 It’s a much more intuitive tool to use than the technique required in Photoshop but it’s not so different from the option in Lightroom even if it appeals to the more ‘visual’ types, which photographers are of course.

 Take a look at this tutorial from Phase One :

-Radial and linear gradient masks
+Radial and linear-gradient masks

 Before version 12 if you wanted to make a radial mask you had to brush a circular selection in, move it if you need to and if you wanted to adjust everything else instead you only had to invert the selection.
 Not a real issue if you knew what you were doing, but not as slick as rivals with a dedicated tool.
 Version 12 changes all that.
 Capture One’s new Radial Gradient Mask is a result of a new parametric masking engine.
 Not only is it intuitive in use allowing quick and easy adjustments to the shape, size and symmetry of the selection using the handles and guides, but the same engine now powers the Gradient mask.
 Renamed the Linear Gradient Mask, it has much of the same range of adjustments making the two practically identical to use.